jonas-vriend/fs_project/README.md

 ## TOP PRIORITIES:
 - (Andre) OCR fails to detect single charater values (See Apple BS 15).
 Also can split lines that shouldnt be split if it thinks they are crooked (See Apple BS 21).
     - Potential fixes: maybe preprocessing to dilate characters so OCR can detect them, download easyocr package and tweak tolerances so splitting does not occur, get a better (hopefully free) ocr
-- (Andre) Go through functions and clean them up.
-Look for ways to make code more efficient
 - (Jonas) Work on summing_line function
-    - should introduce fail safe that does not sum if something is wrong

 ## REST:
 - OPTIONAL - Threshold to binarize image set at 160.
 Worked so far but could cause issues.
 Alternative is dynamic setting, but in testing led to a ton of artifacts.